-Smoke/Chemical - This is our rating of how well each mask filters chemicals, odors and smoke.
+Smoke/Chemical - This is our rating of how well each mask filters chemicals, odors, fragrances, vapors and smoke.
 The more activated carbon or charcoal

 in the mask filter means better smoke/odor/chemical control.
 Those with no carbon are not typically very good at filtering these pollutants.
 HEPA rated

 masks will trap some smoke and chemical particles, but combination filters that use carbon and a particle filter media are best for all round use.

 Filter Life - Regardless of whether the mask is disposable or has replaceable filters, each has a typical lifespan.
 We measure